Shadow Zone: My Teacher Ate My Homework: Reception

-A retrospective review places the film in the veins of Goosebumps but has a very mixed assessment of the overall production in terms of children's horror achievements Another recent review states: "There’s a decent spooky feel to it as far as these kid horror movies go.
-There’s a nice attempt here to combine the goofy horror with more of an interesting story."
-The same review, comparing the film with the original book and another film adaptation of a book from the same series, finds it is a step up from Shadow Zone: Undead Express.
+A retrospective review placed the film in the veins of Goosebumps but had a mixed assessment of the overall production in terms of children's horror achievements.
+Another review gave a positive review to the film, stating that it has a "decent spooky feel" and that the film combines the goofy horror with an interesting story.
+The same review, comparing the film with the original book and another film adaptation of a book from the same series, found a film to be a step up from Shadow Zone: Undead Express.